kvasdopil/play3d/README.md

 - **Smart prompt enhancement** - Automatically optimizes prompts for better 3D generation
 - **Intelligent caching** - Stores generated images and models in IndexedDB for instant reuse
 - **Global prompt input** - Start typing anywhere to create new models
+ - **Inline prompt editing** - Edit the prompt directly in the modal and regenerate the image in-place
+ - **Background progress indicator** - Bottom-left status button with spinner, thumbnail, and prompt while 3D is generating

 ### 🎨 3D Viewport